 Rate Period Augmentation is the forecast annual average amount of power needed to be in load and resource balance after considering all of BPA’s resources (see Tables 3-1, 3-3, 3-4, and 3-5) and obligations (e.g., Designated System Obligations, power needed to serve loads under Section 5 of the Northwest Power Act).
 The cost of Rate Period Augmentation will be based on the expected cost of a flat annual block of power determined in each 7(i) Process for the applicable Fiscal Year and allocated to the Composite Cost Pool.
 The forecast costs of augmentation may be subject to the Slice True-Up as determined in each 7(i) Process.

-Table 3-3.
-TIER 1 NON-SLICE CAPACITY ACQUISITIONS

-Table 3-4.
-TIER 2 ACQUISITIONS

-Table 3-5.
-ALL OTHER RESOURCE ACQUISITIONS

 Balancing Power Purchases

 In each 7(i) Process, BPA will forecast its Balancing Power Purchase costs.
 Balancing Power Purchases are distinct from Rate Period Augmentation in that they are power purchases or resource acquisitions forecast by BPA in a 7(i) Process to be made by BPA for periods within a year during which BPA’s resource capability is insufficient to meet BPA’s obligations for that period.
 Such Balancing Power Purchases will not be included when calculating Rate Period Augmentation.
 BPA’s Balancing Power Purchase costs may include procured contract purchases as well as a forecast of future procurements.
 The cost of BPA’s Balancing Power Purchases will be allocated to the Non-Slice Cost Pool.
 The Composite Cost Pool may include a debit with an equal and opposite credit to the Non-Slice Cost Pool to account for any Balancing Power Purchase costs associated with rates other than Tier 1 Non-Slice rates.
 For example, such a Composite to Non-Slice Cost Pool adjustment would be needed if NR-rate-related Balancing Power Purchase costs are being allocated to the Non-Slice Cost Pool when NR rate revenue is allocated to the Composite Cost Pool.
 Any such adjustment would be established through the 7(i) Process.